 Just look at this comparison: The first photo shows flights from London to “Everywhere” in the winter.
-The cheapest flights are all less than $13.
+The cheapest flights are all less than $13 during off season.

-Sometimes the price differences from peak season to off season may not seem too substantial.
+Sometimes the price differences from peak season to off season aren’t much.
 The above example only shows about a $10 increase for flights during summer.

-Those are all my most important tips for finding cheap flights abroad!
+Those are all my most important tips for finding the cheapest flights abroad!

-I hope this article was helpful, and for anyone interested in reading even more budget travel tips you can check out these articles:
+I hope this article was helpful!
+For anyone interested in reading even more budget travel tips you can check out these articles: